donnachaforde/donnachaforde.github.io/blogs+posts/jvm-performance-tuning/Java Performance Tuning - Part V - JVM Diagnostics.md

 ![JVM Minor GC stats](./rcs/jvm-gc-stats-minorgc-annotated.png)

-The log entries for the Minor GC cycle shows the before-and-after memory levels of the New Gen and the before-and-after levels of the full heap, which allows us to calculate the amount of the garbage collected.
+The log entries for the Minor GC cycle shows the _before-and-after_ memory levels of the New Gen and the _before-and-after_ levels of the full heap, which allows us to calculate the amount of the garbage collected.

 The logs also report the time taken for the GC cycle, as follows:

 ![JVM Minor GC duration](./rcs/jvm-gc-stats-minorgc-duration.png)

-The following article from Sun Microsystems (but now on the Oracle website) does an excellent job of explaining what the diagnostic entries mean and it’s worth studying it to decipher what you can gleam. http://www.oracle.com/technetwork/java/example-141412.html
+The following article from Sun Microsystems (now on the Oracle website) does an excellent job of explaining what the diagnostic entries mean and it’s worth studying it to decipher what you can gleam. http://www.oracle.com/technetwork/java/example-141412.html

 ### Diagnostics Analysis
 By gathering these figures over time and then ‘massaging’ them into data, we can devise some key performance indicators and get an indication of how effective our GC policy and Heap-configuration actually is.
 (In this particular case, I manually massaged the raw data into a format that could be imported into an Excel spreadsheet but, with a little bit of effort, I’ve no doubt that the process could be automated through scripting.)